hololinked-dev/docs/docs/beginners-guide/articles/actions.md

     # The suitability of this example in a realistic use case is untested
 ```

-For long running actions that do not return, call them with `oneway` flag on the client, otherwise except a `TimeoutError`:
+For long running actions that do not return, call them with `oneway` flag on the client, otherwise expect a `TimeoutError`:

 ```py
 client.invoke_action("monitor_over_voltage", period=10, oneway=True)